PHIDELIST/aws-bootcamp-cruddur-2023/journal/week0.md

     - 42Crunch.vscode-openapi
 ```
 ## Creation of billing alarm
-My AWS account usually have billing enable with preference of receive billing alerts.
+My AWS account usually have billing enabled with preference of receive billing alerts.
 ### creation of SNS topic to be used with the alarm
 I created the SNS topic through the AWS CLI by running the following command.
 ``` aws sns create tpoic -- name billing-alarm ```